denzelrenner/LIFE4136-Group1-Rotation2/README.md

 We also want to have a short video showing some of our protein molecules rotating over time.
-This can be accomplished by running the scripts below.
+The logic behind this is the same as with a flipbook.
+Over 360 degrees, we will rotate the protein molecule by 1 degree across a given axis, and take a picture after each rotation This can be accomplished by running the scripts below.

 This script will produce a series of images
 <insert_script>